maxichrome/reminderer/README.md

 ## To-Do

-- [ ] explore deployment options
-      (maybe use a serverless function for command triggers too)
 - [ ] add delivery preferences
       (get reminders sent via DM or in a private server thread)
 - [ ] add reminder management (list and delete, maybe edit)